Support us

 But things don’t go according to plan.
 Dreams quickly turn to nightmares, humanity erodes, nature stirs.
 As society strives to make sense of the darkness that sits inside it, how long will it take for people to fight back against the endless cycle of violence and corruption?

-An ETT production, in association with Bristol Old Vic.
-Originally co-produced by ETT, Shakespeare North Playhouse, Northern Stage & Théâtres de la Ville de Luxembourg.
+Originally co-produced by ETT, Shakespeare North Playhouse, Northern Stage & Théâtres de la Ville de Luxembourg, in association with Bristol Old Vic.

 Content guidance: Murder, Infanticide, inference of child loss, stage blood, and violence against women.